YinuoLiu0708/Toy-project/README.md

 This toy project serves as a tutorial for setting up Git in RStudio and practicing with common git commands.

-Find and download the file Git-Installation-Guide.pdf.
+If you prefer working with pdf, Find and download the file Git-Installation-Guide.pdf.
 Follow each step in the guide.

+If you prefer working with website, open Git Installation Guide.html in a web browser.

 If you encounter errors at any step, try copying the error message to ChatGPT and follow its advice.
 If you need more help with troubleshooting, please contact May Liu by emailing her at Yinuo.Liu\@nationwidechildrens.org or messaging her on Teams.